Verified Labels

 Radio Contact

-Radio contact can be clearly heard (but not necessarily understood).
+The label is applicable if the contact is clearly heard (but not necessarily understood).

 Video